syslabcom/collective.dynatree/README.rst

 Example-ContentType
 -------------------

-An example ContentType is provided, but disabled by default.
+An example Achetypes ContentType is provided, but disabled by default.
 To enable it add ``collective.dynatree[example]`` to both, the eggs and zcml section in your buildout.
 Rerun buildout, restart Plone and install the ``jquery.dynatree EXAMPLE Content Types`` as an add-on product.

 Source Code and Contributions
 =============================